 Note: User can relabel the Directory and File name

 Web Animation is created the same way as described above.
 Select Web Animation from the drop down menu.
 An HTML video file is created and plays in a web browser.
 The video displays all the graphs in your batched report.

 Animation is created in the same way as described above.
 Select Animation from the drop down menu.
 A .gif file is created.
-This file can be viewed in a medial player like Quicktime.
+This file can be viewed in a media player like Quicktime.

 For more information on the Layout Editor and the functions included please see the